Skip to content

 Recommended by: Caitlin, The Vegan Word

 Folkestone may be best known as the Eurotunnel’s location, but there’s plenty to explore!
-If you enjoy nature walks, East Cliff and Warren Country Park has beautiful views of the white cliffs and the English Channel.
-You’ll find an easy (though steep!) access point from Sunny Sands beach.
+If you enjoy nature walks, East Cliff and Warren Country Park have beautiful views.
+You’ll find an easy (though steep!) access point from Sunny Sands Beach.

 22. White Cliffs of Dover